MakeSchool-Tutorials/Makestagram-Swift-V3/P12-Taking-Photos/content.md

 Let's add the code for the popup to `MGPhotoHelper`:

 > [action]
-Replace the empty implementation of `showPhotoSourceSelection()` with the following one:
+Replace the empty implementation of `presentActionSheet()` with the following one:
 >
 ```
 func presentActionSheet(from viewController: UIViewController) {